 Will You Still Love Me?
 A Gin Rickey Salute to F. Scott Fitzgerald

-Found this article relevant?Barry Michaels, R. William Attwood, Bookwitty and 5 others found this witty
+Found this article relevant?Matt Berry, R. William Attwood, Bookwitty and 5 others found this witty

 Things have moved on since The Hemingway Affair, or maybe I should say back, into the past.